Coronate is a free, open-source app for managing Swiss-style chess tournaments.

 🗃 Managing tournament data

-Coronate addresses these in a couple of ways.
-First, you can manually load and save your data through its “options” screen.
+You can manually load and save your data through its “options” screen.
 If you create a tournament on your work laptop and want to ensure its records are preserved, just go to the options and save the file somewhere safe.
 At any point, you can open Coronate again and load the data.
-Second, you can use the portable Electron version for Windows (only the Windows version is portable).
-This will give you a standalone .exe file and a data folder that you can save where you want: a USB drive, your DropBox, wherever.

 🤓 Behind the scenes